dnet/series-tools/README.md

-Series-tools will consist of several handy tools, which are designed to make it easier to manage local collections of television series.
-Currently, only one such tool is available called getnext.
+Series-tools consists of several handy tools, which are designed to make it easier to manage local collections of television series.
+Currently, two such tools are available called getnext and playlatest.

 getnext
 =======